Skip to content

 Omikenshi Listed by thegentlemen Ransomware Group

 On March 16, 2026, Japanese textile manufacturer Omikenshi was listed on the leak site of the ransomware group known as thegentlemen.
-The company, which produces cotton, yarn, and advanced textiles while also offering lifestyle products, cosmetics, and software services, had internal files exfiltrated during a ransomware attack.
-Although the exact number of people whose information was exposed remains unknown, anyone whose personal or employment data was stored in Omikenshi’s systems could be affected.
+The company, which produces cotton, yarn, and advanced textiles while also offering lifestyle products, cosmetics, and software services, is claimed to have had internal files exfiltrated during a ransomware attack.
+Although the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment data was stored in Omikenshi’s systems could be affected.

 Public reporting indicates that internal files were taken in the incident.
 The listing appeared on the group’s leak site, hosted on the dark web address linked via ransomware.live.
 No confirmed total of records or specific data fields has been published, but ransomware incidents of this type routinely expose employee records, customer contacts, financial documents, and operational spreadsheets.
 Omikenshi has not released an official statement detailing the volume or exact nature of the stolen data as of the latest available information.